Outpatient Treatment Center + Recovery Residence

 Support for students currently enrolled at UMBC, students enrolled at all neighboring colleges AND college-aged students who want to get back on a college track!

-We provide on-campus care and support for college students struggling with mental health and substance use disorders so they can remain engaged in a successful and safe college experience.
+We provide care and support for college students struggling with mental health and substance use disorders so they can remain engaged in a successful and safe college experience.
 We keep students in college, and help those whose academic studies have been interrupted due to mental health and substance use disorders, Get Back on a College Track.

 On Campus Meeting Tuesday 4PM (UMBC Commons Room 327)